doddaiah/BigRL/readme.md

-Here I summarize some valuable resources about RL
+Here I summarize some valuable resources about RL and DL

 1. Valuable person to follow